GoesToEleven/golang-web-dev/031_AWS/01_hello-world/README.md

 1. Create hello world
   - GOOS=linux GOARCH=amd64 go build

-1. Copy your binary to the server
+1. Copy your binary to the sever
   - scp -i /path/to/[your].pem ./main ubuntu@[public-IP]:
   - say "yes" to The authenticity of host ... can't be established.